By accepting you will be accessing a service provided by a third-party external to https://edcentral.uk/

 10 brilliant women in education to follow on Twitter

-Today is International Women's Day, so we've put together a list of our favourite women to follow for education news, comment, research and just general good sense.
-It's far from exhaustive, so please give us your recommendations in the comments below, or via @EdCentral and we'll share as many as possible.
+We've put together a list of our favourite women to follow for education news, comment, research and just general good sense.
+It's far from exhaustive, so please give us your recommendations in the comments below, or via @EdCentral and we'll share as many as possible

-Daisy Christodoulou's first brush with fame came when she was labelled "Britain's brightest student" after her appearance on University Challenge in 2006.
-She has put her mighty brain to good use, becoming a teacher, head of assessment at ARK Schools and author of two hugely popular books: 2013's Seven Myths About Education and the recent Making Good Progress?: The future of Assessment for Learning.
+Daisy Christodoulou's first brush with fame came when she was labelled 'Britain's brightest student' after her appearance on University Challenge in 2006.
+She has put her mighty brain to good use, becoming a teacher, head of assessment at ARK Schools and author of two hugely popular books: Seven Myths About Education and Making Good Progress?: The future of Assessment for Learning.
 She is currently the director of education at No More Marking.

-Amanda Speilman took over from Michael Wilshaw in January as Ofsted's chief inspector – and her appointment ruffled a few feathers.
+Amanda Speilman took over from Sir Michael Wilshaw in January 2017 as Ofsted's chief inspector – and her appointment ruffled a few feathers.
 Many criticised her lack of teaching experience (although she previously worked as an adviser to an academy chain and was chair of Ofqual), but her commitment to evidence and accountability soon won over many of her critics.
 She is currently consulting on a new education inspection framework.
 "Inspection should capture the things that no data measure can," she says.
 "We need to look at how a school has achieved results, not just take them at face value".

-Professor Becky Francis is the director of the UCL Institute of Education, a role she took up last year.
+Professor Becky Francis is the director of the UCL Institute of Education.
 Her impressive research background has focused on educational inequality and social identity, including influential work on academies and satisfactory schools.
 Her academic expertise and extensive publications centre on social identities (gender, 'race' and social class) in educational contexts, social in/equality, and social identity and educational achievement, and gender theory.
 She is also a regular adviser to the government on education issues.

-Dame Alison Peacock is chief executive of the Chartered College of Teaching, the newly formed professional body for teachers.
-She has decades of experience in primary and secondary schools (where she rose to the role of executive head), and co-authored Learning Without Limits, which aims to get rid of damaging beliefs about ability.
+Professor Dame Alison Peacock is chief executive of the Chartered College of Teaching, the professional body for teachers formed in January 2017.
+She has decades of experience in primary and secondary schools (where she rose to the role of

 Laura McInerney is an education journalist, public speaker and co-founder of Teacher Tapp (with Becky Allen).
 She was a columnist for the Guardian, before taking on the role of editor at Schools Week, and continues to be a vocal critic of education policies that aren't supported by evidence.
 She cut her teeth as a teacher and waged a Freedom of Information war with the Department for Education over free schools.

-Natalie Perera is head of research at the Education Policy Institute and a towering figure in the sector – she worked in the Department for Education for 12 years on projects including early years language development, and creating a new funding formula.
-She is also a school governor, a director of a multi-academy trust and a proud mum.
+Natalie Perera is executive director, head of research at the Education Policy Institute and a towering figure in the sector – she worked in the Department for Education for 12 years on projects, including early years language

-Katharine Birbalsingh is the headteacher of Michaela Community Free School in London and a fervent believer in traditional teaching methods and discipline.
+Katharine Birbalsingh is the headteacher of Michaela Community Free School in London and a fervent believer in discipline and traditional teaching methods.
 These views have made her a controversial figure in the sector, but a must-follow nonetheless.
-She is the author of To Miss with Love and editor of Battle Hymn of the Tiger Teachers: The Michaela Way was released in November.
+She is the author of To Miss with Love and editor of Battle Hymn of the Tiger Teachers: The Michaela Way.